-- It is possible modern-day Baptists grew out of the Anabaptist movement, but not very likely. - Baptists seem to have originated in England a hundred years later, although some congregations spent time in the Netherlands and may have been influenced by the Mennonites. - The Anabaptists seem not to have directly been influenced by Waldensians or earlier groups either, as we know the names and conversion stories of several of the first leaders in Zurich. - The Anabaptists were right to protest that the Reformers weren't going far enough in following Scripture, and they were a harbinger of things to come.
-Other groups would cut ties to all tradition, and follow a charismatic leader and his take on Scripture, with no sense of rootedness to history.
-This became more and more prevalent, and the Amish today are one example of an isolationist, non-evangelical group that is a true heir of the Anabaptists.
+- It is possible modern-day Baptists grew out of the Anabaptist movement, but not very likely. - Baptists seem to have originated in England a hundred years later, although some congregations spent time in the Netherlands and may have been influenced by Mennonites. - The Anabaptists seem not to have directly been influenced by Waldensians or earlier groups either, as we know the names and conversion stories of several of the first leaders in Zurich. - Anabaptists were right to protest that the Reformers weren't going far enough in following Scripture, & they were a harbinger of things to come.
+Other groups would cut ties to all tradition, & follow a charismatic leader & his take on Scripture, with no sense of rootedness to history.
+This became more & more prevalent, & the Amish today are one example of an isolationist, non-evangelical group = true heir of the Anabaptists.